20 Plants That Help Improve Indoor Air Quality (And How to Care for Them)

 Whether it's mold, secondhand smoke, carbon monoxide or the toxic chemicals in household furniture, clothing and cleaners, indoor air can be filled with pollutants.
 They can create breathing problems like asthma and negatively impact allergies.
 Fortunately, there are steps that can be taken to help fight these indoor air toxins.
 Some of the easiest, most affordable and pleasant ways to get cleaner indoor air is by selecting the right plant or plants to do the job naturally.
 Indoor spaces with live plants tend to be brighter, fresher and more welcoming.
 They can add a certain warmth to an area that can be difficult to otherwise accomplish.

 The more you know about the air cleaning qualities of plants and how to best take care of them, the more enjoyable your indoor space will be.
 It will also be healthier for those who spend time there.
 You may choose an easy to care for plant like the Spider Plant or a more challenging option like the Flamingo Lily.
+If you've just purchased a home in Victoria, some indoor plants might be just what you need to spruce up your new place.
 Whatever your choice, growing indoor plants can be rewarding in many ways.